Edinburgh Film Festival launches 75th anniversary programme

 It tells the story of Sophie (played as a young girl by Frankie Corio and as an adult by Celia Rowlson-Hall), who reflects on the shared joy and private melancholy of a holiday she took with her father (Mescal) 20 years earlier.

-Dolly Parton, Jane Fonda and Lily Tomlin return in Still Working 9 To 5, investigating the fight for women’s rights they kick-started half a decade ago.
+Dolly Parton, Jane Fonda and Lily Tomlin return in Still Working 9 To 5, investigating the fight for women’s rights they kick-started with the original film in 1980.

 Colin Farrell and Jodi Turner-Smith star in After Yang, which will feature as the festival’s closing gala.